vectordotdev/vector/soaks/tests/file_to_blackhole/README.md

 # File -> Blackhole

-This soak tests the file source feeding directly into the blackhole sink with acknowledgements disnabled.
+This soak tests the file source feeding directly into the blackhole sink with acknowledgements disabled.
 This tests the best case scenario performance of the file source.

 ## Method